zannloo/tp/docs/UserGuide.md

     - `deadline ~/grp-001 --desc Assignment 1 --datetime 2023-10-11 23:59 --all allStu`

-### Mark/Unmark tasks as completed: `mark`
+### Mark tasks as completed: `mark`

-Marks specific tasks as done for each student/tutorial group
+Marks a specific task as done for a student

-Format: `mark -d [task] -level [student/group] -target [StudentID/groupId] `
+Format: `mark TASKINDEX`

-Acceptable parameter should be:
+#### Acceptable parameter should be:
-task:

-- must be a valid non empty String

-student:

-- String should be "student" or "group"

-StudentID:
+taskIndex:

-- must be a valid non empty String starting with
+- must be a valid index starts from 1

-Output if command fails
+#### Output if command fails

+- Pop up message indicating either:
+  - Invalid command format
+  - Invalid task index
+  - The display panel is not showing task list

+#### Output if command succeeds

-- pop up message saying mark is not done as well as specific task that is unchanged
+- Pop up message saying mark is done successfully as well as specific task that is marked

+#### Examples:

+- When user is at the group directory `~/grp-001` and keys in the following command, the task list of a student with specified path `~/grp-001/0123Y` will be shown after entering the command `cat 0123Y`.
+Then, user can mark task by specifying the task index:
+  - `cat 0123Y`
+  - `mark 1`

+### Unmark completed task: unmark`

+Unmarks specific tasks by a student

+Format: `unmark TASKINDEX`

+#### Acceptable parameter should be:

+taskIndex:

+- must be a valid index starts from 1

+#### Output if command fails

+- Pop up message indicating either:
+  - Invalid command format
+  - Invalid task index
+  - The display panel is not showing task list

-Output if command succeeds
+#### Output if command succeeds

-- pop up message saying mark is done successfully as well as specific task that is marked
+- Pop up message saying unmark is done successfully as well as specific task that is unmarked

-Examples:
+#### Examples:
-`mark -d Assignment 1 -level student -target 0123Y`

-- This command will mark 0123Y's Assignment 1 as done
+- When user is at the group directory `~/grp-001` and keys in the following command, the task list of a student with specified path `~/grp-001/0123Y` will be shown after entering the command `cat 0123Y`.
+Then, user can unmark task by specifying the task index:
+  - `cat 0123Y`
+  - `unmark 1`

 ### Search for Tasks: `find`